-Reading comprehension and writing skills are incredibly important for both the ACT and the SAT (and just college prep in general).
-Therefore it definitely doesn’t hurt to refresh on the basics of grammar as part of your test prep for the big exams.
+Reading comprehension and writing skills are incredibly important for both standardized tests (and just college prep in general).
+Therefore, it definitely doesn’t hurt to refresh on the basics of grammar as part of your test prep for the ACT and SAT.

 It may seem simple to go over basics, but a strong foundation will help you avoid mistakes and strengthen your skills.
 Besides, rules like these can trip up even the most seasoned writers.

 You’re: Contraction of “you are”

 Your: Signifies possession

 Using your and you’re in the same sentence:

 - You’re expected to use your common sense in public.